edgedb/easy-edgedb/chapter16/index.md

 ## Time to practice

-1. How would you split all the `Person` names into two strings if they have two words, and ignore any that don't have exactly two words?
+1. How would you write a query to show all the `Person` names split into an array of two strings if they have two names and ignored if they don't have exactly two names?

 2. How would you display all the `Person` names and where the string 'ma' is in their name?